dantenetto/PHP_gitserver/readme.md

         }
     }

-A log folder will have the path:
+A log folder will be created at:
 `~/.git_control/log`

-and will be created if the log is enabled.
-It's activate by default, but can be disabled in the gitserver file.
+Logs are active by default, but they can be disabled in the gitserver file.

 ### How to use ###